TheSpaceDevs/Tutorials/faqs/faq_TSD.md

 Management of *The Space Devs* is handled by a core staff team of developers and librarians involved in the project foundation in 2020 and its predecessors as staff members of the original Launch Library and Space Launch Now APIs.

-A crucial management goal is to ensure that the APIs are and remain **financially sustainable in the long-term**, even while being **free to use**.
+A crucial management goal is to ensure that the APIs are and remain **financially sustainable in the long-term**, while remaining **free to use**.
 This is what the original Launch Library API failed to achieve and the reason this goal is of utmost importance for Launch Library 2, and *The Space Devs* in general.
 It comes with implications on access rates explained in more details [here](#are-the-tsd-apis-free-to-use).